As customer expectations increase, so, too, does the need for both excellent customer service and customer exp...

 4. Train customer-facing employees

-According to Arussy, customer service employees should be given customer experience training from Day One.
-This process differs from traditional call center training in that it tends to be more customized to reflect the company's brand, desired customer experience and relationships with customers.
+Customer service employees should be given customer experience training from day one, Arussy said.
+This process differs from traditional call center training in that it tends to be more customized to reflect the company's brand, desired customer experience and customer relationships.
 Some aspects to cover in training include the following:

 - the principles of customer experience;